The residential status of an individual is based on the duration for which he/she is present in India.There are 3 types of Residential status.

 - You have earned capital gains (short term/long term) from sale of any investments (like shares,property,mutual funds etc.,)

-- You have to claim a tax refund
+- If you have to claim a tax refund

 - You have a home loan and want to claim tax benefits